 Choosing a Monofilament Fishing Line

 When setting a hook shock strength comes into play with the fishing line.
-Shock strength is not the same as a stretch or test strength, it helps to prevent the line from breaking on hard hooks sets, when fishes are thrashing about, or during hard strikes from fish.
-If you have had a line break at the shore or boat side while the fish is thrashing, this is the likely reason for the failure.
+Shock strength is not the same as a stretch or test strength, it helps to prevent the line from breaking on hard hook sets, when fishes are thrashing about, or during hard strikes from fish.
+If you have had a line break at the shore or boat side while the fish is thrashing.
+This is the likely reason for the failure.
+The line lacked shock strength.
 Mono is very good at shock strength.

 Choosing a Braided Fishing Line

-In the days before plastic, this was the line people used.
-It was made out of cotton at that time, but today it is made out of synthetic materials.
-The main material in the braided line is blended polyesters, additionally, some having other materials added or used as coatings.
-Spectra is the common term for the material, along with dacron an older type of braid.
+In the days before plastic, this line was the only option.
+The braid was made using cotton fibers.
+But today, it is made out of synthetic materials.
+The main material in line is a blend of polyesters.
+Additionally, some have other materials for better performance.
+Spectra is the common term for the material, along with dacron, an older type of braid.

-Braided line is thinner pound for pound than mono allowing more line to be spooled on a reel.
-It does not stretch, therefore, allowing anglers to detect lighter bites and is harder to break.
+Braid is thinner pound for pound than mono allowing for more line on a reel.
+It does not stretch, therefore, allowing anglers to detect lighter bites, and is harder to break.
 This line is harder to cut than mono but does not have better abrasion resistance.
 Rubbing against rocks will weaken the line causing failure.
 The line comes in various amounts of braids 4, 6, 8, etc. with more braids better.

 Using Braided Line

 A word of caution about braided lines.
 Braided lines have small diameters and high breaking strengths, do not wrap around hands or fingers to try and break.
-The result will be getting cut by the line.
+The result is getting cut by the line.

 Choosing a Fluorocarbon Fishing Line

-It has the ability to cut and damage itself when tangled or backlashes occur, and does cost significantly more.
+It has the ability to cut and damage itself when tangled or backlashes occur and does cost significantly more.
 Using this line will likely require changing out the spool of line frequently, resulting in added cost.
 Therefore, I recommend experienced anglers with multiple rods have a use for this line in certain presentations.
 The fluoro line allows crankbaits to go deeper reaching those fish just out of reach.
+It is invisible in the water also.
+This is ideal for trout and other line-shy fish.
+Fluorocarbon sinks in water too.

 If you are casting 10 feet or more of depth for bass, or walleye this can be a game-changer.
 Your depth finder shows fish at 15 feet and your lure only goes 12 with braid or mono, instead try fluorocarbon and reach those fish.
 This is a line for going deeper with lures and leader material, for this reason, buy what you need for that application.
 It is as simple as stated for the vast majority of anglers.